slamice/wri/hipsters/chapter08.md

 "Why naut why naut..." she teased, as I helped her up the steps.

-We chatted about nothing.
+We went to a diner and we barely chatted about nothing. he head rolled around as she sobered up, all over the table and against the booth.
+She started bored and forced a few laughs, then eventually real ones.

+An hour later she was much better, but while we were still tired, we walked down small twisted streets.
+We found a stoop and rested there before it became awkward.

+She told me more about her brother, about her life on long island and when she went to Italy and Austria.
+New York City was an obvious option, she she aimed for New York.
+She flailed and writhed until she perched on a branch at a hedgefund as a junior accountant.
+She's been friends with New York all her life.

-I said I wasn't ticklish either, but she reached around my stomach almost fully into my pants and I felt her fingers graze my pubic hair.
+At that point I said I wasn't ticklish either, but she reached around my stomach almost fully into my pants and I felt her fingers graze my pubic hair.
 She continued searching for a twinge or a wince, but I offered her nothing.
 Her hand was warm and her body leaned on me while I smelled her drunk coffee breathe and hair.
 She was fully entrenched in finding what wasn't there, any sort of feeling.

 "No fun" she puckered her lips and fell back a bit.
 "Where's your girlfriend?"